getwtxt/getwtxt/README.md

 $ cd getwtxt
 ```

-Optionally, use the `go` tool to test and benchmark it:
+Optionally, use the `go` tool to test and benchmark the files in `svc`.
+If you choose to run the tests, be sure to return to the main directory afterwards.

 ```
-$ go test -v -bench . -benchmem
+$ cd svc && go test -v -bench . -benchmem
+...
+...
+PASS

+$ cd ..
 ```

-Use `make` to initiate the build and install process
+Use `make` to initiate the build and install process.
 ```
 $ make
 ...